 - For the financial statements accrued interest on bonds is included within receivables; under Solvency II this accrued interest is included in the valuation of the bond.
-This has the effect of increasing investments in bonds and equities by £77k and decreasing receivables by the same amount. - For the financial statements listed assets are recognised at bid market price; for Solvency II they are recognised at mid market price.
-This has the effect of increasing investments in bonds and equities by £4k.
+This has the effect of increasing investments in bonds and equities by £78k and decreasing receivables by the same amount. - For the financial statements listed assets are recognised at bid market price; for Solvency II they are recognised at mid market price.
+This has the effect of increasing investments in collective investment undertakings by £5k.